percona/pxb-docs/docs/xtrabackup-option-reference.md

 happening on non-InnoDB tables; this includes the system MyISAM tables in the mysql database.
 Otherwise, those operations could lead to an inconsistent backup.

-Where supported, xtrabackup will automatically use [Backup locks] as a lightweight alternative to `FLUSH TABLES WITH READ LOCK` to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.
+Where supported, xtrabackup will automatically use [Backup locks :octicons-link-external-16:](https://docs.percona.com/percona-server/{{vers}}/backup-locks.html) as a lightweight alternative to `FLUSH TABLES WITH READ LOCK` to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.

 If you consider using this option because your backups fail to acquire